Swasey's Cabin |

 From the parking area and pit toilet, the cabin is visible a short distance down the trail.
 Behind the cabin is Broken Cross Tower.

 No visit to Swasey's Cabin is complete, in my opinion, without visiting the Ice Box, especially if it is a hot day.
-From the cabin, head west on the well defined trail.
+From the cabin, head west on the well-defined trail.
 It passed Broken Cross Tower, then intersects the jeep road that goes into Eagle Canyon.
 Go left on the jeep road about 2 minutes (0.1 miles) to a log fence trailhead signed the Icebox Trail.
-Take the Icebox trail a short distance to the cliff face and the Icebox.
-It is a unique and interesting place.
+The sandstone dome that marks the trailhead has a small cave on the east side that you walk by.
+Joe Swasey, at one point, had a floor built in there, and it was known as Joe's Office before the cabin was built.

 Maps